Quantification of Nonclassicality: Operational quantification

+In this section we will introduce operational measures for nonclassicality or quantumness, by starting from the established notion of nonclassicality for quantum states of harmonic oscillators.
+These measures will be directly based on observable mean values as they are obtained by a chosen experimental setup.
+This is just what an experimenter needs for a certain application.
+Either some source of nonclassical states is given and an optimal measurement technique is sought, or, the other way around, for a given detection device on may seek for the quantum state optimizing the system operation.
+Our approach yields a systematic method for implementing quantum-noise-free (QNF) measurement techniques.

-Qualitatively nonclassicality of a quantum state of a harmonic oscillator is characterized in Quantum Optics by the existence of negativities in the Glauber-Sudarshan $P$~function~\cite{pr-140-B676}.
-This is equivalent to the existence of negative expectation values, whose classical counterparts are positive semidefinite.
-Thus a quantum state is nonclassical, if there exists an observable $\hat{f}^\dagger \hat{f}$, with $\hat{f}\equiv \hat{f}(\hat{a},\hat{a}^\dagger )$ being an operator function of the annihilation (creation) operator $\hat{a}$ ($\hat{a}^\dagger$), so that \cite{pra-71-011802}
+Let us start with a reformulated definition of nonclassicality, which is equivalent to the failure of the $P$~function to be a probability distribution.
+It is based on the negativity of expectation values whose classical counterparts are positive semi-definite.
+A quantum state is nonclassical, if there exists an observable $\hat{f}^\dagger \hat{f}$, with $\hat{f}\equiv \hat{f}(\hat{a},\hat{a}^\dagger )$ being an operator function of the annihilation (creation) operator $\hat{a}$ ($\hat{a}^\dagger$), so that \cite{pra-71-011802,prl-94-153601,pra-82-013842}

 where the '':\,\dots:'' symbol denotes normal ordering.